-- Eight (8) of the EMUs have completed the 1,000-mile burn-in process, which is part of the final acceptance requirements. - Installation of the Broadband WiFi equipment is continuing in Salt Lake City and at the CEMOF. - EMU trainset 311 was shipped to Stadler's assembly plant in Salt Lake City where Swiss structural engineers conducted inspections of the two (2) damaged coaches.
+- Fourteen (14) EMUs have been delivered to the JPB.
+Ten (10) of the EMUs have completed the 1,000-mile burn-in process, which is part of the final acceptance requirements. - Conducted the specific EMU tests described in Section 2.16 above. - Installation of the Broadband WiFi equipment is continuing in Salt Lake City and at the CEMOF. - EMU trainset 311 was shipped to Stadler's assembly plant in Salt Lake City where Swiss structural engineers conducted inspections of the two (2) damaged coaches.
 Stadler now expects that repairs will be completed in early 2025. - The JPB and Stadler are discussing potential acceleration of trainset 17 to replace the damaged trainset so that fourteen (14) trainsets (plus two spares) are available for full revenue service. - Testing of the EMUs with 25 kV power is continuing on the Segment 3 and 4 main tracks and on the Santa Clara Drill Track (SCDT).
 Based on initial results, the 1,000-mile burn-in process can be completed in approximately seven (7) days on the current shortened alignment. - EMU operators will continue to receive refresher training on the vehicles during the live-run testing of the EMUs. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler also continues to conduct training of maintenance and operations personnel on the EMUs.